The paramedical exam (

 Paramedical Exam Overview

-A life insurance medical exam, also known as a paramedical exam (paramed) consists of a personal medical history interview and a brief exam that involves a check of your height, weight, blood pressure, and pulse.
-It may also require blood and urine samples and may include a resting EKG.
+Paramedical exams consist of a personal medical history interview and a brief life insurance medical exam that involves a check of your height, weight, blood pressure, and pulse.
+The paramed exam may also require blood and urine samples and may include a resting EKG.

 How to Pass Your Paramed